-Diving into the Wreck is a sister production that was initiated by Maggie Sawkins and Mark C. Hewitt in 2015, building on the work done with Zones of Avoidance.
-Working with a group of former addicts from Portsmouth, all at different stages of recovery and from a range of different backgrounds, the project aimed to provide an opportunity for these individuals to tell their own stories in their own way.
+Diving into the Wreck is a production made with a group of former addicts from Portsmouth, all at different stages of recovery and from a range of different backgrounds.
+Led by Maggie and Mark, the project aimed to provide an opportunity for these individuals to tell their own stories in their own way.
 It’s a production that looks at what’s lost and what’s salvaged in the journey of addiction, evoking its craziness, nastiness, predictable routines, dark humour and secret worlds.

-Like Zones, this is a multimedia presentation combining video sequences, recorded voices and live performance … and with a couple of songs thrown in for good measure.
+Like Zones of Avoidance, this is a multimedia presentation combining video sequences, recorded voices and live performance … and with a couple of songs thrown in for good measure.

 The work is presented live by Kieran Judge, Daniel Scrivener, Jane Muir and Patrick Seery with additional contributions on film and in voice recordings from Steven, Leigh Westmore, Elisha Westmore and Faith Rayner.